Healthcare in the Netherlands

 There will always be an apotheek open 24 hours somewhere in the area.
 To find the closest out-of-hours pharmacy, you can:

-Medications that can be bought over the counter back home may need a prescription in the Netherlands, plus medicines in the Netherlands might not be the same as you’re used to back home.
-If you’re taking medication prescribed in another country, show the pharmacist or doctor first.
+In some cases, medications that can be bought over the counter back home may require a prescription in the Netherlands, plus medicines in the Netherlands might not be the same as you’re used to back home.
+If you’re taking medication prescribed in another country, bring it to your consultation to show the pharmacist or doctor first.

 Visiting the dentist

-You may have to take out additional insurance to cover the cost of dental treatment (check what your policy offers); under 18s are automatically covered.
+You may have to take out additional insurance to cover the cost of dental treatment (check what your policy offers); under 18s are automatically covered under the basic Dutch health insurance package.
+Read more about dental care in the Netherlands.

 Alternative treatments and therapies